Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 \subsubsection{Network Architecture and Training}

-We trained fully-connected networks (784-50-50-10 architecture) on MNIST digit classification under three paradigms: (1) untrained (random initialization, control), (2) standard backpropagation (2 epochs), and (3) backpropagation with 20\% dropout on hidden layers \citep{baldi2013understanding}.
-We used 2 epochs to ensure learning while avoiding overfitting on this simple task; 20\% dropout represents a standard rate balancing regularization and capacity.
+We trained fully-connected networks (784-50-50-10 architecture) on MNIST digit classification under three paradigms: (1) untrained (random initialization, control), (2) standard backpropagation, and (3) backpropagation with 20\% dropout on hidden layers \citep{baldi2013understanding}.
+Both trained paradigms used 2 epochs to ensure learning while avoiding overfitting on this simple task; 20\% dropout represents a standard rate balancing regularization and capacity.
 We generated 1000 networks per paradigm using different random seeds.
 All networks used Adam optimizer with learning rate 0.001 and batch size 256.